Dreams and nightmares

 Scientists have found patterns in how much brain and muscle activity is taking place when we sleep, and divided the time we spend asleep into five stages.
 Stage one sleep only lasts for one to seven minutes, and is when we are feeling drowsy, but can still be easily awoken.
 As we go into stage two sleep, it becomes harder to wake us; we spend about 50% of our time asleep in this state.

 Then follows the deepest slumber in the third and fourth stages.
 At this time our heart and respiratory rates decrease, and our body temperature drops.
-During these stages, sleepwalkers do their rounds.
+If you’re prone to sleepwalking, it’s during these stages that you’ll do your wandering.

 Why do I dream?

 Some scientists believe that dreaming could be the body’s way of sorting out which memories to store and which to delete, and to compare new experiences with old memories.
-Others claim that dreams are a subconscious effort to solve problems the sleeper may not even be aware of.
+Others claim that dreams are a subconscious effort to solve problems the sleeper may not even be aware of… so basically, no-one really knows!

 Solving problems isn’t what most of us will associate with nightmares, but some believe that these nightly frights are signals about things that are wrong, or need facing up to.
 Although dreams can be intense and often include emotions of anxiety and fear, a bad dream becomes a nightmare when, because of the intensity of emotions, we wake up.

-Nightmares are often long or elaborate and can be reoccurring.
-Alcoholics and drug addicts, and people who have experienced trauma, are more likely to have recurrent nightmares.
+Nightmares are often long or elaborate and can be recurring.
+Everyone has the occasional nightmare, but some people suffer from ‘nightmare disorder’, which can be diagnosed based on how frequently you’re having them.
+People struggling with alcoholism or drug addiction, and people who have experienced trauma, are more likely to have recurring or frequent nightmares.

 Can nightmares be avoided?